+If the state uses more than one of the above contract authorities for the delivery of waiver services, please select this option.

+In the textbox below, indicate the contract authorities.
+In addition, if the state contracts with MCOs, PIHPs, or PAHPs under the provisions of §1915(a)(1) of the Act to furnish waiver services: Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
+Contracts with these health plans are on file at the state Medicaid agency.
+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c)
-I-4: Non-Federal Matching Funds (1 of 3)

-- a.
-State Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the State source or sources of the non-federal share of computable waiver costs.
-Select at least one: - Appropriation of State Tax Revenues to the State Medicaid agency - Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency.

-If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the State entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by State agencies as CPEs, as indicated in Item I-2-c:

-Other State Level Source(s) of Funds.

-Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by State agencies as CPEs, as indicated in Item I-2-c:
+the waiver and other services furnished by these plans; and, (d) how payments are made to the health plan dix I: 1 Financial Accountability I-4 : Non-Federal Matching Funds (1 of 3) el Source(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the state source or sources of the state of computable waiver costs.
+Select at least one: Appr opriation of State Tax Revenues to the State Medicaid agency Appr opriation of State Tax Revenues to a State Agency other than the Medicaid Agency. entity Medi source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the caid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching agement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item Is Othe r State Level Source(s) of Funds. that i ify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as s, as indicated in Item I-2-c: